populationgenomics/production-pipelines/README.md

 If `Participant` entry is available, `sample.participant_id` will be populated.
 If corresponding `Sequence` is available, `sample.seq` will be populated, and `reads` metadata will be parsed and populated as `sample.alignment_input`.
 If corresponding `Analysis` entries exist, they wil be populated as `sample.sanalysis_by_type`.
 If `Family` data is available, it will be parsed and populated as `sample.pedigre`.

-Communication with the sample-metadata DB is organised through the `cpg_pipes.smdb` module - a wrapper around the sample-metadata database API.
+Communication with the sample-metadata DB is organised through the `cpg_pipes.smdb` module, a wrapper around the sample-metadata database API.
 E.g., to get a dictionary of Sample entries indexed by project name, run:

 ```python
 from cpg_pipes.smdb import SMDB